socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'check_for_working_wellknown_setup' => true,

-Allows Nextcloud to verify a working .well-known URL redirects.
+Allows cyfrSpaces to verify a working .well-known URL redirects.
 This is done by attempting to make a request from JS to https://your-domain.com/.well-known/caldav/